Tired-Fox/TEDDecor/README.md

 # TEDDecor
-This is a easy to use library with testing, documentation, and docstring example code tools.
+This is a easy to use library with testing a custome inline markup language.
 Dive in with minimal effort and get great results.

+> NOTE: This library only uses builtin python and only requires python v3.7 or higher

 [TEDDecor](#teddecor)